stjordanis/terra-docs-old/docs/dev-spec-market.md

 The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialiazed by the parameter `BasePool`.

-In practice, rather than keeping track of the sizes of the two pools, the information is encoded in a number $\delta$, which the blockchain stores as `TerraPoolDelta`, representing the deviation $\delta$ of the Terra pool from its base size in units USDR.
+In practice, rather than keeping track of the sizes of the two pools, the information is encoded in a number $\delta$, which the blockchain stores as `TerraPoolDelta`, representing the deviation of the Terra pool from its base size in units USDR.

 The size of the Terra and Luna liquidity pools can be generated from $\delta$ using the following formulas: